Stress, anxiety and depression account for 50 percent of all workplace illnesses in the UK. This is according to a recent UK government report.

 To tackle stigmatisation and discomfort, facilitate opportunities for employee-to-employee conversations.
 This could take the form of daily in-person or virtual chats, or perhaps something more structured.
-For instance, you might want to plan a conversation around the theme of this year’s Mental Health Awareness week, ‘loneliness’.
+For instance, you might plan a conversation around a timely theme, such as loneliness.
 Do your employees struggle with loneliness?
 What measures do they take to combat it?

 2. Invest in a workplace speaker